Azure/azure-sdk-for-python/sdk/cosmos/azure-cosmos/README.md

 ### AAD Support Workaround

 A possible workaround is to use managed identities to [programmatically](https://docs.microsoft.com/azure/cosmos-db/managed-identity-based-authentication) get the keys.

-## Consistency Level

-Please be aware that this SDK has "Session" as the default consistency level, and it **overrides** your Cosmos DB database account default option.
-Click [here](https://docs.microsoft.com/azure/cosmos-db/consistency-levels#eventual-consistency) to learn more about Cosmos DB consistency levels.

 ## Boolean Data Type